-Southern States University uses a quarter credit system in which credit hours are awarded based on student achievement of intended learning outcomes.
-A credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates not less than: (1) One hour of classroom or direct faculty instruction and a minimum of two hours of out of class student work each week for ten weeks for one quarter hour of credit, or the equivalent amount of work over a different amount of time; or (2) At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by the institution including laboratory work, practica, studio work, and other academic work leading to the award of credit hours.
+Southern States University uses a quarter credit system with four (4) terms per year: Summer, Fall, Winter, and Spring.
+The Academic Calendar runs from July 1st through June 30th of the following year.
+Each term is 10 weeks in length.
+A credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates not less than:

+- 1. One (1) hour of classroom or direct faculty instruction and a minimum of two (2) hours of out of class student work each week for ten weeks for one quarter hour of credit, or the equivalent amount of work over a different amount of time; or - 2.
+At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by the institution including laboratory work, practica, studio work, and other academic work leading to the award of credit hours.